Cini History, Family Crest & Coats of Arms

 - Giovanni Cini, aged 7, who landed in America from Sigillo, Italy, in 1910

-- Aurelio Cini, aged 17, who emigrated to the United States from Yirinze, italy, in 1910
+- Aurelio Cini, aged 17, who immigrated to the United States from Yirinze, italy, in 1910

 - Francesco Cini, aged 24, who landed in America from Piansano, Italy, in 1911

-- Eugenio Cini, aged 34, who emigrated to the United States from Pieve, Italy, in 1912
+- Eugenio Cini, aged 34, who immigrated to the United States from Pieve, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)